dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ### 4.4 - sun-ui-canvas

-The is a component that I am using in the sun menu that is used to display the current position of the sun realtive to the land section objects using a canvas element.
-The component can also be used as a way to set the position of the sun by clicking and draging the sun object around in the canvas element.
+The is a component that I am using in the sun menu that is used to display the current position of the sun relative to the land section objects using a canvas element.
+The component can also be used as a way to set the position of the sun by clicking and dragging the sun object around in the canvas element.

 ```js
 Vue.component('sun-ui-canvas',{